Biomarkers4Pediatrics - International Multicohort Pediatric Biomarker Collaboration

 About Biomarkers4Pediatrics

 Biomarkers4Pediatrics aim to establish a large, globally collaborating network on pediatric biomarkers.
 The initiative led by the Leibniz Institute for Prevention Research and Epidemiology - BIPS has been supported by leading researchers in pediatric health.
-Several renown international child and adolescent studies have already joined (see “Studies that contribute their data” below).
-Taking advantage of increased statistical power and variations across age groups, geographical regions and socio-cultural backgrounds, we aim at conducting pooled data analyses on a global scale and provide age-, sex- and ethnic-specific reference curves for metabolic biomarkers to facilitate the diagnosis of metabolic syndrome in early life.
+Several renown international child and adolescent studies have already joined (see “Studies & data” below).
+Taking advantage of increased statistical power and variations across age groups, geographical regions and socio-cultural backgrounds, we aim at conducting pooled data analyses on a global scale and provide age-, sex- and ethnic-specific reference curves for metabolic biomarkers as the first use case to facilitate the diagnosis of metabolic syndrome in early life.

 Objectives: